Why and How to Keep Important Things in Order.

 To make this distinction clear, we will understand habits in detail.

-All these things — living style, priorities, patience, discipline, hard work — could be practiced as daily habits.
+All these things — lifestyle, priorities, patience, perseverance — could be practiced as daily habits.
 As Charles Duhigg said in his book The Power of Habits, “More than 40 percent of the actions people performed each day weren’t actual decisions, but habits.”

 Humans live by habits.
-Dissolving these crucial things into habits and routine — that is what we would focus on in this article to make a schedule that works for us.
+Here we would focus on dissolving these crucial things into habits and routine to make a daily schedule that works for us.

 I have been working from home for ten months now.
 I have no boss.
 I write.
 I freelance.
 I blog — these three span my earnings, my passion, my work, and my routine.
 I design my schedule, discipline, deadlines, meetings and calls, and priorities.